 Each item is migrated only once

-- A new email has been received – the Rescan will migrate this email to the target server.
+- A new email has been received – the item will be migrated to the target server.

-- An appointment date has been changed – the Rescan will not migrate that appointment item.
+- An appointment date has been changed – the appointment item will not be migrated.

-- A document has been copied from folder A to folder B – the Rescan will migrate the document from folder B to the target server.
-Consequently, there will be two copies of the document on the target server: in folder A (migrated previously) and B (migrated using Rescan).
+- A document has been copied from folder A to folder B – the document will be migrated from folder B to the target server.
+Consequently, there will be two copies of the document on the target server: in folder A (migrated previously) and B (migrated using the Run delta migration feature).
 This duplicate is created because, from the program's point of view, the copied document is considered as a new item.

-- An email has been moved from the Inbox folder to the Archive folder – the Rescan will migrate the email from the Archive folder.
+- An email has been moved from the Inbox folder to the Archive folder – the email from the Archive folder will be migrated.
 However, the email will not be removed from the Inbox folder on the target server.
-Consequently, there will be two copies of that email on the target server: in the Inbox folder (migrated previously) and in the Archive folder (migrated using Rescan).
+Consequently, there will be two copies of that email on the target server: in the Inbox folder (migrated previously) and in the Archive folder (migrated using the Run delta migration feature).

-- A calendar item has been deleted (moved to the Deleted Items folder) – the Rescan will migrate the calendar item from the Deleted Items folder (provided that this folder has not been excluded from a migration job – read more about the folder filter).
+- A calendar item has been deleted (moved to the Deleted Items folder) – the calendar item from the Deleted Items folder will be migrated (provided that this folder has not been excluded from a migration job – read more about the folder filter).
 However, the item will not be removed from the Calendar folder on the target server.
-Consequently, there will be two copies of that item on the target server: in the Calendar folder (migrated previously) and in the Deleted Items folder (migrated using Rescan).
+Consequently, there will be two copies of that item on the target server: in the Calendar folder (migrated previously) and in the Deleted Items folder (migrated using the Run delta migration feature).

-In addition, in case of a staged migration or similar migration scenarios, items excluded from being migrated by using a time filter will be migrated with the Rescan function once that filter is removed (or modified to include all or some of the items that were initially excluded from the migration job).
+In addition, in the case of a staged migration or similar migration scenarios, items excluded from being migrated by using a time filter will be migrated with the Run delta migration feature once that filter is removed (or modified to include all or some of the items that were initially excluded from the migration job).
 For more information on how to edit a migration job and modify the time filter, see this article.

 If you need to migrate items that have been modified on the source server, you can Reset mailbox migration state.
 However, you have to be careful since this option removes information about already migrated items for an entire mailbox.
 It is not possible to reset the data selectively so that only particular items or folders are affected.
 Instead, if you want to re-migrate only specific data, apply appropriate filters after resetting the mailbox migration state.